michaelchenmelb/Cross-Validation/README.md

-    Package provides a set tools for cross-validation purpose along with one example.
+    Package provides a set of tools for cross-validation purpose along with one example.

 	#######################
     cscv (M, S, func)